Curriculum

 - Trauma and Children

 The Children and Trauma area of focus provides strong, multi-faceted training through the Yale Center for Traumatic Stress and Recovery (YCTSR).
 YCTSR is focused on early identification and intervention for children and adolescents impacted by trauma, as well as the development, evaluation, and dissemination of early/acute interventions for children and adolescents exposed to violence and trauma.
-During the internship year, the trauma intern participates in conducting acute interventions for children and families exposed to violence.
-This includes training in the Child Development-Community Policing (CD-CP) program’s Acute Trauma Response Protocol, ride-a longs and joint intervention with New Haven Police Officers (NHPD), introductory training in police practices, participation in the on-call service for the NHPD, and training and provision of the Child and Family Traumatic Stress Intervention (CFTSI).
+During the internship year, the trauma intern participates in conducting acute interventions for children and families exposed to violence who are referred from the New Haven Police Department, the Yale Sexual Abuse Clinic, the Yale New Haven Emergency Department and other community agencies through training in the provision of our Acute Consultation Service, as well as the Child and Family Traumatic Stress Intervention (CFTSI).
 CFTSI is a 5-8 session trauma-focused, evidence-based treatment model for children and families exposed to recent traumatic events which was developed and validated at the YCTSR.

-Interns also provide assessment and longer-term treatment for children impacted by violence and trauma, including Trauma Focused Cognitive Behavioral Therapy (TF-CBT), psychodynamic treatment, and other trauma-informed treatments.
-They participate in a weekly multidisciplinary team meeting with police officers and Department of Children and Families personnel.
-They receive individual and group clinical supervision and attend a weekly clinical team meeting to support these activities.
+Interns also provide assessment and longer-term treatment for children impacted by violence and trauma, including Trauma Focused Cognitive Behavioral Therapy (TF-CBT), and other trauma-informed treatments.
+They receive individual supervision and attend a weekly clinical team meeting to support these activities.

-In the postdoctoral year, each fellow continues to provide therapeutic services to children impacted by trauma and participates in the on-call service for the NHPD.
-Additionally, the fellow will develop and pursue an individualized professional development plan, in consultation with their faculty mentor.
+In the postdoctoral year, each fellow continues to provide CFTSI and TFCBT, as well as participate in the Acute Consultation Service.
+In addition, each fellow will develop and pursue an individualized professional development plan, in consultation with their faculty mentor.
 This plan may include participation in research, clinical teaching, and/or additional clinical training within the specialty area, in line with the fellow’s individual strengths and needs and their career goals.
-For additional information related to the Trauma and Children area of focus, please see the YCTSR website.

 - Pediatric Psychology

-Fellows join the GI Psychology service to offer GI-informed CBT services to a diverse patient population.
+- Fellows join the GI Psychology service to offer GI-informed CBT services to a diverse patient population.
 Fellows offer fully embedded care, involving a combination of warm hands offs, interdisciplinary visits, and routine follow-ups.
-Patient populations seen and treated by GI Psychology include but are not limited to the following: disorders of gut-brain interaction (DGBIs), motility disorders, inflammatory bowel disease, ARFID, celiac disease, and EoE. -
+Patient populations seen and treated by GI Psychology include but are not limited to the following: disorders of gut-brain interaction (DGBIs), motility disorders, inflammatory bowel disease, ARFID, celiac disease, and EoE.
+In addition, the first-year pediatric psychology fellow will provide evidence-based outpatient psychotherapy services to youth referred by providers within the Pediatric Gastroenterology team.

 During the Postdoctoral year, the Pediatrics Fellow participates in the following rotations:

-The CL Services provides all mental health consultations to Yale-New Haven Hospital Inpatient Pediatrics floors, under the direction of child psychology and psychiatry faculty.
+The CL Services provides all mental health consultations to Yale New Haven Hospital Inpatient Pediatrics floors, under the direction of child psychology and psychiatry faculty.
 During this year-long placement, the postdoctoral pediatrics psychology fellow and child psychiatry fellows consult to the medical inpatient units as a multidisciplinary team.
 Patients seen by this service are impacted by combined medical and psychological disorders.
 Services provided include staff consultation, diagnostic evaluations, and behavioral and psychotherapeutic interventions.
-The psychology post-doc is on call for the CL service two full days per week. -
+The psychology post-doc is on call for the CL service two full days per week. - Pediatric Neuropsychology Clinic--six months

 The Pediatric Gender Clinic provides comprehensive, interdisciplinary care for youth who are questioning their assigned gender and/or seeking gender-affirming consultation and treatment.
 The multidisciplinary team includes pediatric endocrinologists, a faculty psychologist, psychology post-doc, psychiatrists, a chaplain, a medical ethicist, and a lawyer.
 The clinic also works closely with a wide array of specialists.
 Psychology post-docs conduct evidence-based biopsychosocial assessments, provide referrals for community-based mental health support services, participate in co-leading a parent-support group, and consult to other members of the multidisciplinary team.

-- Elective Rotations in GI Clinic, Sleep Medicine, and Neurology Comprehensive Headache Clinic
+- Elective 6 month Rotation in Pelvic Pain, GI Irritable Bowel Syndrome, Sleep Medicine, Oncology, Primary Care, and Neurology Comprehensive Headache Clinic

 - Early Childhood